As you’re continuing along your recovery journey, there’s going to reach a point where you feel stuck.

 I’m right in the middle of this myself.
 I’ve been single for three and a half years and I’ve grown SO much.
 I finally feel ready to get back into the dating scene and try to connect with my person.
 But that absolutely terrifies me.
 I can’t seem to get myself to open up to the idea that good people exist and that one of those good people is out there looking for me.

 So I’ve been spending a lot of time digging into my fear and not just pushing past it.
 I don’t want to this to be a point where I self sabotage and ruin something that may potentially be good.

-Why?
 Why do I feel ready to date?
 Why do I want to find my person?
-Why am I ready to trust the right person?
+But why am I ready to trust the right person?